goabstract/abstract-sdk/docs/abstract-api.md

 });
 ```

-> Note: the optional fields in `BranchMergeState` are only available when using the [API transport](/docs/transports).
-The API transport only returns states `CLEAN` or `NEEDS_UPDATE`, while the CLI transport may return all three possible states.
+> Note: The API and CLI [transports](/docs/transports) behave differently for merge state.
+The CLI transport ignores `options.parent`, and _only_ returns one of the three possible merge states (no other fields are included).
+The API transport includes a value for each field of `BranchMergeState`, and only returns statuses `CLEAN` or `NEEDS_UPDATE`.

 ## Changesets